MichaIng/DietPi-Docs/docs/software/system_stats.md

 ## DietPi-CloudShell - Lightweight system stats for your LCD display or monitor

 CloudShell is a Network Attached Storage (NAS) solution with RAID support.
 It supports a color LCD and IR receiver.
-CloudShell turns your Odroid Cloudshell, Odroid 3.5 LCD Touchscreen Shield, Waveshare32, or monitor into a dedicated lightweight system stats display.
+CloudShell turns your Odroid CloudShell, Odroid 3.5 LCD Touchscreen Shield, Waveshare32, or monitor into a dedicated lightweight system stats display.

 ### Sample screenshots